CBS Thursday Night Movie: The 1973–74 and '74–75 seasons: Violence, movies, and censorship

 In a way, Born Innocent represented a trend with which American cineastes had become all too familiar—specifically, the W.I.P. subgenre of films.
 Exploitation of the lucrative "women in prison" premise had reached a point where advertisements for theatrical B-movies, with titles such as Caged Heat (1974), The Big Bird Cage (1972), and Women in Cages (1971), became a familiar and titillating sight on just about every newspaper's amusement pages.
 Of course, a film like Born Innocent, a work produced specifically for television, could hardly resort to the kind of explicit sadism characteristic of the usual drive-in movie fodder.
 But NBC's film was sensational enough for CBS to program a copycat version that was aired on the Friday Night Movie just 6 months later.
 This new TV-film was titled Cage Without a Key and, again, it was set in a prison for young women.
 The heroine (this time, played by Susan Dey) is unwittingly involved in a crime planned and carried out by others.
 Convicted and sentenced, she is incarcerated in a venue where the inmates' favorite pastime is gang activity.
 Although St. Petersburg TV critic Charles Benbow argued that this new TV-film "differs significantly" from Born Innocent, author Elana Levine observed that "Cage features a post-shower, same-sex sexual assault scene that leaves its victim shaken and distraught, and in that respect it clearly follows Born Innocent's formula."
 And author Stephen Tropiano noted the attempt by both films to marginalize lesbians as predatory sex offenders.

-As for the rest of its 1974-75 roster, the CBS Thursday (and Friday) Night Movies started well enough with Robert Altman's original film version of M*A*S*H (1970), along with an amiable trio of satirical westerns.
-But aside from that, there was little the network could offer its viewers.
-Hollywood product that could be suitably packaged for TV audiences was becoming a rare commodity.
-And as a result, this would be the final full season for CBS's Thursday night movies.
+As for the rest of its 1974-75 roster, the CBS Thursday (and Friday) Night Movies started with Robert Altman's original film version of M*A*S*H (1970), along with a trio of satirical westerns.
+This was the final full season for CBS's Thursday night movies.